EricaYanoshak/AI-Purchase-Behavior-Project/Phase_1/.ipynb_checkpoints/README1-checkpoint.md

 # Resources Consulted
 - To complete this project, I relied heavily on class notes and activities, specifically focusing on weeks 11 - 14.
 - I also took advantage of **[Xpert Learning Assistant](https://bootcampspot.instructure.com/courses/6141/external_tools/313)** to help with coding errors.
+- This project utilized assistance from [ChatGPT](https://openai.com/chatgpt), an AI language model developed by OpenAI, for generating code snippets, explanations, and guidance.